 I Hate You, Don’t Leave Me: Attachment Disorders To Watch Out For

-Updated April 10, 2024by Regain Editorial Team
+Updated October 21, 2024by Regain Editorial Team

 Hearing someone say, “I hate you, don’t leave me,” can be extremely confusing, especially when your loved one says it to you.
 On the one hand, your partner says they hate you, but then they say they do not want you to leave.
 Well, which is it?
 Why would your partner say they hate you?
 Is it possible for them both to be true?
-For those with a mental health or attachment disorder, the answer is yes.
+For those with a mental health or attachment disorder, like borderline personality disorder (BPD), the answer is yes.
 It may be an caused by something that happened during their childhood.
 It could also be a borderline personality disorder shaking things up in your relationship.
 Figuring this out for sure takes a mental health professional, but it will not hurt to learn a few things before talking to your partner about getting some help.
 If you want to cope with attachment issues, continue to read below.

 Why do they say I hate you, don’t leave me?